lemocla/Which-way-is-up/README.md

 	You can find all the steps to follow according to your chosen method in this [GitHub documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) on how to clone a repository.

     - #### **Install python dependencies**
-   	  - To install all the Python dependencies dependencies needed for this project using the requirements.txt file, type the following command in the command line interface:
+   	  - To install all the Python dependencies dependencies needed for this project using the requirements.txt file, type the following command in the CLI:
    	   - ```$pip3 install -r requirements.txt```